 Building: C 209 J

 Gilbert earned both a Bachelor’s and a Master’s degree from University of Buea, Cameroon and a second Master’s degree from Wayne State University, Detroit.
+He also earned graduate credits from the University of Stuttgart in Germany.
 Before joining FM’s faculty, he worked at the University of Dschang, Cameroon; South Louisiana Community College; and Minnesota West Community and Technical College.

-The second child in a family of seven boys and three girls, Gilbert resides in Amsterdam, NY, with his wife Magdalene, who he met as an undergraduate junior visiting his former high school during Easter break.
-They have three children, Charles (13), Bessie (7), and Elise (7 months).
-Apart from a brother who is a graduate student in Sweden, his parents and siblings are based in Cameroon.
+The second child in a family of seven boys and three girls, Gilbert resides in Gloversville, NY, with his wife Magdalene, who he met as an undergraduate junior visiting his former high school during Easter break.
+They have four children, Charles, Bessie, Elise, and Daisy.
+Apart from a brother who is resident in Canada, his parents and siblings are based in Cameroon.
 Gilbert is both a fan and participant of soccer, ping pong, and tennis.

-“I ‘m excited to join a striving college like FM with great traditions and an openness to innovative change; a place where everyone you meet – from the faculty, staff, and administrators – is willing to help make your work and life a little better,” says Gilbert.
+“I’m excited to be working at a striving college like FM with great traditions and an openness to innovative change; a place where everyone you meet – from the faculty, staff, and administrators – is willing to help make your work and life a little better,” says Gilbert.